Category

 Nanjo: So to put it bluntly, contemporary art probably doesn't exist.

 Miyagawa: Hearing you say "contemporary art doesn't exist" makes me flinch (laughs).
-But it's true—recently, contemporary art seems to be crossing boundaries and blending into all sorts of areas.
+But it's true, in recent years, contemporary art seems to be crossing boundaries and blending into all sorts of areas.

 Nanjo: Exactly.
 Anything creative has the potential to be contemporary art.

-Miyagawa: For marketers too, engaging with art might open new perspectives by expanding their thinking to encompass their own sensibilities, ideas, and actions.
+Miyagawa: For marketers too, engaging with art might open new perspectives by expanding their thinking into their own sensibilities, ideas, and actions.
 Thank you for your valuable insights today!

 南條さん